Ing140943/TypingGame/README.md

 # TypingGame

 Typing Game is a game that challenge how fast can you type.
-It is good game to review your Java commands or methods. site for Jarfile (15 mb) https://drive.google.com/file/d/16sMc8lLH1D8pPpm1_o0YPCOAQ2XJSVvG/view?usp=sharing
+It is good game to review your Java commands or methods.
+!!!!!!!!
+Please clone my repository and put jar file in the repository because my game required JavaWords.txt to execute. site for Jarfile (15 mb) https://drive.google.com/file/d/16sMc8lLH1D8pPpm1_o0YPCOAQ2XJSVvG/view?usp=sharing

 ## Start the Game